Arkh42/rtestbench/README.md

 - utilities, which are 'private' modules that extend the capabilities of the package.

 Current features are:
+- `constants`, the module that defines all constants required in R-testbench;
 - `core`, the main module of R-testbench that regroups all functionalities.

 Current utilities are: